notes toward an individualist form of government

 - closed-door sessions of special committees

-- blackmail that participants operate under (Epstein, Diddy)
+- blackmail that participants operate under (Epstein, Diddy, etc)

 Individualism, by contrast, wins in the open, by proud assertion of rights, and transparent action.
-It takes very little of this to reverse a collectivist tide.
-Let’s get cracking.
+It takes very little to turn back a collectivist tide.
+It’s a matter of courage and boldness, thus vital power.

 discontinue

-Many things now taken for granted as public functions will cease to be administered by the state.
-Some will be discontinued and dispersed.
-It will fall to individuals and organizations to handle them or disperse them.
+Many things now taken for granted as public functions will gradually cease to be administered by the state and be dispersed among individuals and organizations.
+Some will be discontinued.

 - Laws of Enclosure: this system of enslavement will stop.
-Unused land will be considered unowned land.
-Anyone can claim it by “mixing his efforts” with it.
+Unused land is unowned land.
+Anyone can claim it by using it, by “mixing his efforts” with it.
 This is how John Locke described the process of turning a part of nature into property.

 - Safety regulations: Security is the concern of the state, not safety.
 Security means providing protection from criminals.
 Safety means protection from physical harm among non-criminals.
 This is a critical distinction lost on us for decades.